Skip to main content

 });

-For client event handlers, get the provider-owned client and call the same model resource:
+For client event handlers, get the provider-owned client and call the same model client:

 const ablo = useAblo();